envoyproxy/ratelimit/README.md

 #### Example 8

-In this example there of where the extended metrics for a key where there will be detailed metrics even for the unknown values.
+In this example we demonstrate how a descriptor without a specified value is configured to override the default behavior and include the matched-value in the metrics.

 Rate limting configuration and tracking works as normally